-In contrast to the relatively strong effect of interaction quality, the effects of interaction quantity (or duration) were modest at best: When only quantitative indicators were used as predictors, spending more time with friends (both close and not-so-close) was associated with higher daily SE levels.
+In contrast to the relatively strong effect of interaction quality, the effects of interaction quantity (or duration) were modest at best: When only quantitative indicators were used as predictors, spending more time with friends (both close and not so close) was associated with higher daily SE levels.
 In addition, the time spent with one's partner was marginally significantly related to SE.
 However, when perceptions of quality and the interaction between quantity and quality were controlled, the effect of interaction quantity vanished in the case of romantic relationships and was reduced to marginal significance in the case of closest friends.
-For family relationships, an initially nonsignificant association was even transformed into a significantly negative one after controlling for quality, indicating that spending a lot of time with the family, regardless of the quality of the interaction, may not be associated with favorable outcomes.
+For family relationships, an initially nonsignificant association was even transformed into a significantly negative one after quality was controlled, indicating that spending a great deal of time with the family, regardless of the quality of the interaction, may not be associated with favorable outcomes.
 In contrast, spending time with less close friends was significantly associated with daily SE, with a (marginally significantly) greater effect for men.
-Although we could not pit out this effect against the effect of interaction quality perceptions (which were not available for less close relationships), the size of the coefficient suggests that the association would probably have survived as the only significantly positive predictor of daily SE that is independent of interaction quality.
+Although we could not plot out this effect against the effect of interaction quality perceptions (which were not available for less close relationships), the size of the coefficient suggests that the association would probably have survived as the only significantly positive predictor of daily SE that is independent of interaction quality.

-Consistent with our hypothesis, the interaction between quantity and quality was statistically significant in the case of relationships with family members and romantic partners, and marginally significant in the case of friends.
-These interaction effects suggest that SE is maximized when a lot of time is spent is high-quality interactions while minimizing the time spent in low-quality interactions.
-This makes intuitive sense, as spending a lot of time in low-quality interactions with significant others likely makes people highly conscious of the instability of the corresponding relationship.
+Consistent with our hypothesis, the interaction between quantity and quality was statistically significant in the case of relationships with family members and romantic partners and marginally significant in the case of friendships.
+These interaction effects suggest that SE is maximized when a great deal of time is spent in high-quality interactions while the time spent in low-quality interactions is minimized.
+This makes intuitive sense, as spending lengthy periods of time in low-quality interactions with significant others likely makes people highly conscious of the instability of the corresponding relationship.
 It should be noted, however, that we found a significant amount of random variability around this effect, suggesting that this mechanism holds true for some people more than for others.

 Finally, to the best of our knowledge, we are the first to study short-term cross-lagged effects between social inclusion and SE.
 This method sheds some light on the causal order of effects of initial levels of one variable on changes in the other (i.e., controlling for stability).
-According to SMT, there should be an effect from social inclusion to SE, whereas Murray et al. (2000) predict that there should also be an effect from SE to perceptions of social inclusion.
+According to SMT, there should be an effect from social inclusion to SE, whereas Murray et al. (2000) predicted that there should also be an effect from SE to perceptions of social inclusion.
 Consistent with SMT, small effects of social interaction quality on changes in SE were found.
-At least four reasons exist why the strength of the cross-lagged paths (Table 2) did not approximate the strength of the concurrent associations (Table 1).
+The strength of the cross-lagged paths (Table 3) did not approximate the strength of the concurrent associations (Table 2) for at least four reasons.
 First, cross-lagged analyses control for the timely stability of the dependent variable, which reduces the variance that can be explained by the independent variable.
-Second, confounding ("third") variables (e.g., fluctuations in mood) affecting the concurrent but not the cross-lagged associations between social inclusion and SE may explaining why the former are stronger than the latter.
-Third, it is possible that the time-lag analyzed in the current study (i.e., one day) was either too short or too long to adequately reflect the hypothesized sociometer processes (see also below).
+Second, confounding ("third") variables (e.g., fluctuations in mood) affecting the concurrent but not the cross-lagged associations between social inclusion and SE may explain why the former are stronger than the latter.
+Third, it is possible that the time lag that we analyzed in the current study (i.e., 1 day) was either too short or too long to adequately reflect the hypothesized sociometer processes (see also later discussion).
 Finally, small cross-lagged effects can give rise to relatively large concurrent effects if associations over time are systematic and cumulative.